The B2B ecommerce industry is enormous. And it’s growing rapidly. That’s a pretty good combination for wholesale distributors.

 The easy product discovery and smooth transactions of B2B ecommerce platforms delivers that convenience and improves your checkout or conversion rates.
 Even better, most buyers are willing to pay a premium for the convenience.

 We commonly hear from first-time purchasers of B2B ecommerce platforms that they’re unwilling or unable to pay the additional cost of the software.
-This is an unfortunately short-sighted view, because it’s an investment that ultimately lowers costs across the board.
+This is an unfortunately short-sighted view, because it’s an investment that ultimately decreases costs across the board.
+The same goes for hospitality software, which may apply to your business too.

 By streamlining operations, a B2B ecommerce platform lowers the costs of managing a standalone website or digital storefront and using a catalog creator to create and manage a digital catalog.
 It also lowers lost revenue or customer churn due to order or delivery errors, personnel expenses of order taking, fulfillment, and customer service, and even the cost of managing inventory.